mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 ## Event delegation

-In the last section we looked at a problem caused by event bubbling, and how to fix it.
-Event bubbling isn't just annoying though: it can be very useful.
-In particular it enables a practice called **event delegation**.
+In the last section, we looked at a problem caused by event bubbling and how to fix it.
+Event bubbling isn't just annoying, though: it can be very useful.
+In particular, it enables **event delegation**.
 In this practice, when we want some code to run when the user interacts with any one of a large number of child elements, we set the event listener on their parent and have events that happen on them bubble up to their parent rather than having to set the event listener on every child individually.

 Let's go back to our first example, where we set the background color of the whole page when the user clicked a button.
 Suppose that instead, the page is divided into 16 tiles, and we want to set each tile to a random color when the user clicks that tile.